Environment Variables in Linux: How to List, Set & Manage

 This command permanently removes variables exported through a terminal command.

-To permanently unset a variable you stored in a file, go to the file, and remove the line containing the variable definition.
+To permanently remove a variable you stored in a configuration file, open the file and remove the line containing the variable definition.

 Conclusion